IvanFuentesR/nodejs_model_server/README.md

-# nodejs_model_server
+# NMS
-This is a model server to be used for bootstrapping new server quickly
+Model server to be used for bootstrapping new servers quickly.